 Comida means “food” in Mexican.
 Their logo is a wrestler mask, which is an icon in the Mexican culture.
-The restaurant was opened last 2017 as a passion project.
-It was run hands-on by husband-and-wife Carl Villaflor and Melissa Ong.
+The restaurant opened last 2018 as a passion project, it held its grand opening last April 2019.
+It was run hands-on by the couple Carl Villaflor and Melissa Ong.

 Location and ambiance